KapravveOczko/homemadeZomboidMods/poopVodka/README.md

 		#1.1 item exist ✓
 		#1.2 distribution ✓
 		#1.3 bottle can be empty and filled with water ✓
-		#1.4 bottle can be weponized
+		#1.4 bottle can be weponized ✓
+		#1.4.2 adding oryginal sound
 		#1.5 optimalizaction and balancing
 	#2 succes